python-discord/site/pydis_site/apps/content/resources/guides/python-guides/microsoft-store.md

 Microsoft provides a Python app on the Microsoft Store as an alternative to using the [Standard Installer](https://www.python.org/downloads/).
-We would recommend that you use the standard installer wherever possible.
+We would recommend that you use the standard installer instead wherever possible.

 Here are some common issues with using Python from the Microsoft Store:

 * ##### Command line tools won't work
-  Any command line tools like `black` or `pyinstaller` won't work directly.
+  Most command line tools, like `black` or `pyinstaller`, won't work directly (without specifying the full path, or invoking them as a module if they allow it).
 This happens because they work by adding an executable to the `Scripts/` directory, which isn't added to PATH on the Microsoft Store version of Python.

 * ##### It can cause issues with permissions